ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Fact-checked by Blain Reinkensmeyer

-In our guide to forex trading APIs, we’ll explain what APIs are, how they work, and clarify how (and why) they are used in forex trading.
-We’ll detail the benefits (and drawbacks) that come with using APIs for forex trading, and we’ll also help you pick the best forex broker for API trading.
+I'll also go over the benefits (and drawbacks) that come with using APIs for forex trading, and help you pick the best forex broker for API trading.

 Best Forex Brokers with Trading APIs

 Most of the forex market’s top online brokers offer API trading solutions, but not all trading APIs provide the same range of features or level of support.
-Here are the best forex brokers for trading APIs, based on our in-house research and testing (learn more about how we test):
+Here are the best forex brokers for trading APIs, based on my independent testing of their offerings:

 • FXCM - ForexConnect API, REST, FIX, Java